irrelevation/Notes/topics/React.md

 - **Mounting** - when it gets created and flushed into the DOM.
 - **Update** - when the component gets updates
 - **Unmounting** - when the component gets removed from the DOM

+## Hooks

+Only call Hooks at the **top level** of React _function_ components or in your own custom Hooks.

+## Context

+Use context to share data that can be considered "global" for a tree of React components (eg. theme, authenticated user, language, cache)

 ## Reducers